takuoki/google-calendar-sync/README.md

 ### For running on Google Cloud

 - gcloud
-  - Logged in with an account that can operate Artifact Registry and Cloud Run ...
+  - Logged in with an account that has permissions to operate Artifact Registry, Cloud Run, and other necessary services
 - Cloud SQL
   - Tables defined in `db/init.sql` are created